-The Lady Mary, a 71-foot-long fishing vessel with seven people aboard, sank early Tuesday morning about 65 miles (105 kilometers) southeast of Cape May, at the southern tip of New Jersey, McLaughlin said.
+Two people died after the Lady Mary, a 71-foot fishing boat with seven people aboard, sank early Tuesday about 65 miles southeast of Cape May, at the southern tip of New Jersey, the Coast Guard said.
+Three people were recovered initially -- one of whom was dead, and a second person died hours later, Coast Guard Petty Officer Chris McLaughlin said Tuesday.

 It was not immediately clear what caused the boat to sink.